Archive How Can I Recover My Kid’s Deleted Texts?

 Can I recover my kid’s deleted texts?

 In a word, the answer is yes.
 There are several ways for you to do this, regarding your child’s cell phone OS.
-You can use third-party recovery apps, iPhone’s iCloud, Android’s Google Drive, or your child’s cell phone’s Messages app.
+You can use third-party apps, iPhone’s iCloud, Android’s Google Drive, or your child’s cell phone’s Messages app.
 You can even ask your child’s cell carrier to give you their text history as a last resort.

 Can parents retrieve deleted iPhone messages?